semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 Semgrep Assistant uses GPT-4's understanding of programming languages and libraries and your code and triage history to auto-triage findings and indicate if a finding can safely be ignored.
 For every recommendation to ignore a finding, Semgrep also provides guidance with an explanation on why this is the case.

-It can then surface its recommendations through PR or MR comments, so developers can fix or triage an issue without switching contexts.
-Semgrep Assistant can also send notifications through Slack.
+Semgrep presents these recommendations through Slack and PR or MR comments, so developers can fix or triage an issue without switching contexts.

 ![Screenshot of Semgrep Assistant in a Slack notification](/img/semgrep-assistant-slack.png#md-width)
     *Figure*.
 Semgrep Assistant in a Slack notification.